Blog

 And cleanup is a business responsibility, not a technical one.
 Your partner can find the defects and build the tools; only the people who know the customers, the items and the history can decide which record is correct.

-Why it matters: opening balances are the first thing an auditor checks and the hardest thing to correct after go-live.
+Opening balances are the first thing an auditor checks and the hardest thing to correct after go-live.
 Getting them right before cutover is far cheaper than reversing them after.

 ← All articles